Render Engines

 Rendering in Marmoset Toolbag

 Create a couple of cameras and give them some names based on what shots they’ll be for.
-Then switch to one of those cameras with the camera drop down list.
+Then switch to one of those cameras with the camera dropdown list.
 Moving the viewport now, will affect the selected camera’s shot.
-To see the render region of a camera, enable Safe Frame (Camera Options > Lens > Safe Frame), increasing the Frame Opacity can help get a better understanding of how the final shot will look like.
+To see the render region of a camera, enable Safe Frame (Camera Options > Lens > Safe Frame), increasing the Frame Opacity can help get a better understanding of what the final shot will look like.

 Rendering with Marmoset Real-time Viewer